helenplesko/technicallogs/G99GroupProject.md

 - [x] Convert shapefiles to GeoJSON (03/04/24 | 30 mins)
 - [x] References

-Total Duration: 7 hrs 35 mins
+Total Duration: 8 hrs 5 mins

+> [!NOTE]
+> These times reflect the amount of time it will take to go through the task here on GitHub.
+> To see the hours I put into completing these tasks for the first time, please see my timesheet.

 ---